ada-meng/adameng-portfolio/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.

 # About me
 Hi!
 My name is Ada Meng.
 My pronouns are she/her, and I am a first year master of Entertainment Industry Management Student at CMU.
-I am interested in international marketing particularly reltaed to fashion and music.
+I am interested in international marketing particularly related to fashion and music.

 # What I hope to learn
 1. How to use data to enhance storytelling